Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: Experiments

 \subsection{Simulation and Real-World Comparision}

-To evaluate the alignment between simulated and real-world visual inputs for image encoders, we employ Grad-CAM, EigenCAM, cosine similarity and KL Divergence.
-These methods assess both spatial attention and feature distribution similarity. \textbf{Grad-CAM} computes the gradient of the class score \( y^c \) with respect to feature map activations:
+To evaluate the alignment between simulated and real-world visual inputs for image encoders, we employ Grad-CAM~\cite{selvaraju2017grad}, EigenCAM~\cite{muhammad2020eigen}, cosine similarity and KL Divergence~\cite{kullback1951information}.
+These methods assess both spatial attention and feature distribution similarity.
+Specifically, spatial attention is computed using Grad-CAM and EigenCAM in equations~\ref{eq:eq1} and~\ref{eq:eq2} respectively to assess feature distribution similarity. \textbf{Grad-CAM} (Gradient-weighted Class Activation Mapping) computes gradients of class score $ y^c $ (pre-softmax logit for class $ c $) w.r.t. feature maps $ A^k $ (spatial activations from channel $ k $ in the final conv layer):

+where $ \alpha_k^c $ is the Global Average Pooling (GAP)-weighted importance of channel $k$ for class $c$ ($i,j$: spatial indices; $Z$: width $\times$ height).
+Heatmap $L^c$ is the weighted sum of maps with ReLU, yielding a saliency map of regions influencing the model's class $c$ prediction.

 \textbf{EigenCAM} generates class-agnostic saliency maps via principal component analysis (PCA):